 When does spring start?

-The meteorological seasons consists of splitting the seasons into four periods made up of three months each.
-These seasons are split to coincide with our Gregorian calendar making it easier for meteorological observing and forecasting to compare seasonal and monthly statistics.
-By the meteorological calendar, spring starts on 1 March.
+The meteorological seasons consist of splitting the seasons into four periods made up of three months each.
+These seasons are split to coincide with our Gregorian calendar, making it easier for meteorological observing and forecasting to compare seasonal and monthly statistics.
+By the meteorological calendar, spring will always start on 1 March; ending on 31 May.